Healthcare System in Japan

 Non-Japanese citizens with residence cards who are staying in Japan for more than three months are eligible for enrollment in the healthcare system via the NHI – and, for some, eventually, the SHI if they work with a larger company

 However, expats who are waiting for their NHI papers to be processed are in limbo.
 They have no coverage unless they carry their own international medical insurance.
-Tourists and other short term visitors to Japan aren’t covered by Japan’s healthcare system.
-They should have their own travel medical emergency coverage.
+Tourists and other short term travelers to Japan aren’t covered by Japan’s healthcare system.
+They should have their own Japan travel insurance coverage for medical emergencies.

 - Access to Cigna Global’s network of trusted hospitals, clinics, and doctors